 Notification that an ECC has been activated, which would be done during Level 2 or 3 emergencies, should be done to the Chief Executive Officer, ideally within the first hour of an incident.
-This notification would be done by the Emergency Director, and if possible is done via the Crisis Manager.
-If the ECC has not yet been activated, then this notification shall be done by the Incident Commander.
+This notification would be done by the Emergency Director, and if possible is done via the Senior Vice President of Operations.